Mariah Carey: 2001–2004: Personal and professional setbacks, Glitter and Charmbracelet

 Carey received Billboard's Artist of the Decade Award and the World Music Award for Best-Selling Pop Female Artist of the Millennium, and parted from Columbia Records.
-She signed an unprecedented $100 million five-album recording contract with Virgin Records (EMI Records) in April 2001.
+She signed an unprecedented $80 million five-album recording contract with Virgin Records (EMI Records) in April 2001.
 Glitter was a musical departure, recreating a 1980s post-disco era to accompany the film, set in 1983.
 Carey was given full conceptual and creative control over the project.
 She said that Columbia had regarded her as a commodity, with her separation from Mottola exacerbating her relations with label executives.
 Carey's three-year relationship with Latin singer Luis Miguel ended.

 In July 2001, Carey suffered a physical and emotional breakdown.
-She began posting disturbing messages on her website, and behaved erratically in live promotional outings.
-On July 19, she made a surprise appearance on the MTV program Total Request Live (TRL).
-As the show's host Carson Daly began taping following a commercial break, Carey came out pushing an ice cream cart while wearing a large men's shirt, and began a striptease in which she revealed a tight ensemble.
-Days later, she posted irregular voice notes on her website: "I'm trying to understand things in life right now and so I really don't feel that I should be doing music right now.
-What I'd like to do is just a take a little break or at least get one night of sleep without someone popping up about a video.
-All I really want is [to] just be me and that's what I should have done in the first place ...
-I don't say this much but guess what, I don't take care of myself."
-Following the quick removal of the messages, Berger commented that Carey had been "obviously exhausted and not thinking clearly" when she posted the letters.

-On July 26, Carey was hospitalized due to exhaustion and a "physical and emotional breakdown".
-She was admitted to a hospital in Connecticut and remained under doctor's care for two weeks, followed by an extended absence from the public.
+She began posting disturbing messages on her website and behaved erratically in live promotional outings.
+On July 19, Carey made a surprise appearance on the MTV program Total Request Live (TRL).
+As the show's host Carson Daly began taping following a commercial break, she came out pushing an ice cream cart while wearing a large men's shirt and began a striptease that revealed a tight ensemble.
+She credited exhaustion for the appearance going awry.
+Days later, Carey posted irregular voice notes on her website.
+On July 26, she was hospitalized due to exhaustion and a "physical and emotional breakdown".
+Carey was admitted to a hospital in Connecticut and remained under doctor's care for two weeks, followed by an extended absence from the public.
 Virgin Records and 20th Century Fox delayed the release of Glitter and its soundtrack.
 Critics panned Glitter and its soundtrack; both were unsuccessful commercially.
 The soundtrack became Carey's lowest-selling album to that point.
-The St. Louis Post-Dispatch dismissed it as "an absolute mess that'll go down as an annoying blemish on [her] career."
+The St. Louis Post-Dispatch condemned it as "an absolute mess that'll go down as an annoying blemish on [her] career".
 She attributed the poor performance to her state of mind, its postponement and the soundtrack having been released on September 11.